 Why Protect Your Nips?

 Because my best friend made me a logo for my first book that I love so much I wanted to use it everywhere.
 Because we all have them.
+Because they provide pleasure and sometimes food.
 Because they are sensitive and close to our hearts.
-Because they provide pleasure and sometimes food.
-And because everyone has an opinion on everyone else’s nips, so they need to be protected.
+And because everyone has an opinion on everyone else’s nips (and everything else personal), so they need to be protected.
 Just like writing.
-And because you can take it anyway your want.
+And because you can take it anyway you want.
 Just like writing.
 And because I too am influenced and inspired by artists of all genres.

 Protect Your Nips is a little random.
 I am a little random.
 Some people are capable of becoming excellent at one thing, blogging or writing about one thing their whole careers.
 It’s a blessing.
 One I do not have.
 I’m the kind of writer who